 This species is probably named after Sarpedon, the king of Lycia in Ancient Greek mythology.

 The Caterpillar starts life as a white, yellow, or greenish round egg which is laid on the new shoots of its food plant.
 It is often found on the introduced

 although its other food plants include Australian natives such as:

-The mother butterfly is quite particular, and usually only lays her eggs on a food plant.
+The female butterfly is quite particular, usually only laying her eggs on a food plant.
 Occasionally however she makes a mistake, and we have found the eggs on

 on which the young caterpillars cannot always successfully develop.

 The caterpillars at first are dark grey and hairy, with a pale yellow tail.

 As they grow they become green with a humped thorax, tapering from the thorax rearward.
 The yellow tail develops into a pair of white spikes.
 Paired dark blue spikes also develop on each of the three thorax segments.